 We projected the species distribution of Z. brevicauda to shift inland and away from the Caribbean coast and towards the forested and rural inland areas (Figure 4A).
 Our models predicted lower probabilities in existing metropolitan and highly populated areas, thereby demonstrating a migration of the rodent species to a larger and more widespread area.
 We also projected a westward shift for the species distribution patterns of S.alstoni in the years 2041-2060 for both SSP 2-4.5 and 5-8.5 scenarios.
 Our models did not predict similar shifts for the species distribution of C.callosus.
 We projected minor changes for C.callosus, where the probability of species presence increased for northern parts of Paraguay and western Brazil, with lower probabilities in central Bolivia and northern Argentina (Figure 4B).
 We predicted a decrease in probabilities of presence in the central region of Argentina for C.musculinus (Figure 4C).
 Conversely, we predicted increased probabilities for C.laucha and O.flavescens in the same region, thereby showing changes in the rodent species inhabiting this region (Figure 4C).
 We projected the presence of O.flavescens to shift northward, whereas that of C.musculinus to shift southward.
 The presence of C.laucha was projected to shift inland into the central region.
 Specific geographical changes for each species distribution can be seen in Supplementary Table S2.3.
-Between the two climate change scenarios of SSP 2-4.5 and 5.85, we predicted very minor differences in the changing patterns of species distribution.
-Most changes were associated with the actual magnitude of probabilities of presence of a particular rodent species whereas the geographical spread was consistent.

 In terms of features that were important for prediction of species distribution patterns, our models predicted varying features for different rodent reservoir species (comprehensive results in Supplementary Table S2.2).
 This variability indicated that each rodent species was sensitive to different climate and environmental conditions.
-Moreover, the feature importance of each algorithm was also different.
 In general, the most important features for Z.brevicauda were crop land and temperature seasonality.
-For S.alstoni the most important features were precipitation seasonality and temperature seasonality.
-For C.callosus, the annual temperature range and the diurnal temperature range were found to be most important.
-For C.musculinus, the most important features were presence of urban land, and annual precipitation.
+For S.alstoni the most important features were precipitation and temperature seasonality.
+For C.callosus, the annual and the diurnal temperature range were found to be most important.
+For C.musculinus, the most important features were presence of urban land, and the annual precipitation.
 For C.laucha, crop land and maximum temperature in the warm period (month and quarter, equally) were found to be the most important features.
 For O.flavescens, crop and urban land were equally important followed by annual precipitation.

-The drastic changes predicted in the habitats of the rodent reservoirs in both climate change scenarios could be explained by the changing temperature and precipitation conditions along with more days with extreme climate.
-The adverse climate conditions also lead to changes in food and shelter availability with changes in vegetation that indirectly affect the habitats of wild rodents to a large degree 38.
-Considering that all six of the NWA reservoirs are highly adaptable, habitat changes are expected without significant loss in population size 28.
-Our predicted widespread habitat distribution for all six rodent species also signals a possible fragmentation of rodent habitats in the future.
-Particularly for MACV and JUNV, habitat fragmentation is expected in the future in all climate change scenarios for Andean foothill biomes as well as grasslands in northern Argentina, Bolivia and neighboring Paraguay and Chile.
-39.
+Discussion